jeremenichelli/jeremenichelli.github.io/_posts/2015-03-17-i-love-the-ampersand.md

 }</code>
 </pre></div>

 It's a nice touch, maybe not a big thing.
-To me this little guy it's great when working with elements that has pseudo-elements or different states like buttons or links.
-It's very useful inside mixins.
+To me this little guy it's great when working with elements that have pseudo-elements or different states like buttons or links.
+It's also very useful inside mixins.

 <div class="highlight"><pre>
 <code>.clearfix() {